A chiropractic body massager is an advanced, high-powered massage tool that serves as a percussive therapy massager for at-home or professional use.

 Generally, most of these massagers have a rectangular or square pad that you place on your body, as you hold the handles and let the massager vibrate (or “hammer”) and deliver percussive massage over the body.

-In this post, we’ll look at what makes a chiropractic massagers a good at-home massage therapy option.
+In this post, I’ll look at what makes chiropractic massagers a good at-home massage therapy option.

-Then we’ll weigh the pros and cons of 7 of the best chiropractic massagers on the market today.
+Then I’ll weigh the pros and cons of 7 of the best chiropractic massagers on the market today.

 What Are Chiropractic Massagers?

 Chiropractic professional massagers are chiropractic-grade electric percussive massagers that can be used at home.

 They’re easy to use on your legs by yourself, and you can have a partner help you use it on your back, glutes and shoulders.

 They’re made with a motor designed to pack a high level of percussive force, and they have variable speeds so you can control the intensity level.